dbobrenko/dbobrenko.github.io/_posts/2016-11-03-async-deeprl.md

 **Agent** is the first thing we should start from our implementation.
 It consists of two models - **online model** and **target model**.
 First one predicts, and learns to predict rewards per action for given state; second one predicts expected future rewards for the next state, used for future reward discounting.
 Periodically, online model updates target model by copying it's weights.
 Such approach was introduced in [Deep Reinforcement Learning with Double Q-learning, van Hasselt et al. (2015)](https://arxiv.org/abs/1509.06461) paper, and aims to impove DQN performance.

-First, let's define network architecture (you can find the whole agent code [here](https://github.com/dbobrenko/asynq-learning/blob/master/agent.py)):
+First, let's define network architecture ([full code](https://github.com/dbobrenko/asynq-learning/blob/master/agent.py)):
 {% highlight python %}

 action_size = 3 # depends on the environment settings